notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * **Format (Line ending)**:
     * `Windows (CR LF)` / `Unix (LF)` / `Macintosh (CR)`: Newly-created files will use the normal Windows-style line ending, Unix/Linux/*nix-style line ending, or old Mac-style line ending.
 (Please note that modern MacOS X uses Unix-style line endings.)
 * **Encoding**
     * `ANSI`: Characters are represented by a single 8-bit byte, and there are only 256 available code points.
+(As of Notepad++ version 8.8.8, this option is unavailable when the Windows setting **Use Unicode UTF-8 for worldwide language support** is enabled.
+See the explanation under [Encoding and Use Unicode UTF-8 for worldwide language support](#UseUnicodeUTF8) for more information.)
     * `UTF-8`: This can encode any of the Unicode characters; it uses a single 8-bit byte for codepoints under 128, and two or more bytes for other characters.
         * `☐ Apply to opened ANSI files`: If you open an ANSI file, this allows it to be "upgraded" to UTF-8.
     * `UTF-8 with BOM`: This is the same as UTF-8 encoding, but saves the file with an extra Unicode character U+FEFF (which is encoded as 3 bytes in the file), which some applications use as an indication that it's a UTF-8 file.